yavorgeorgiev2004/autobiography/README.md

 ## About the Project.

-This portfolio website serves as my digital portfolio, showcasing my development skills and personal story.
-Built with semantic HTML5, CSS3 (including Flexbox and Grid), it shows my skills in front-end web development with accessibility and responsive design principles in mind.
+This portfolio website serves as my digital portfolio.
+Showcasing my development skills and also my personal story.
+It is built with semantic HTML5, CSS3 including Flexbox and Grid for structure.
+It shows my skills in front-end web development with accessibility and responsive design in mind.

 ### Purpose and Value.

 **Purpose:**
-- Provide a professional display of my skills for potential employers and educators.
+- To provide a professional display of my skills which can be used to represent me infront of potential employers and educators.
-- Showcase my web development skills through practical implementation.
+- To showcase my web development skills through practical application.
-- Share my journey between Bristol and Varna.
+- To share my journey between Bristol and Varna, Bulgaria.
-- Document personal hobbies.
+- To document my personal hobbies.
-- Demonstrate understanding of modern web development best practices.
+- To demonstrate understanding of modern web development best practices.

 **Value to Users:**